jgat/tutorials/math1061/overview.md

 ## Week 2

+* Workbook pages 1-17
+* Intro
+  * Who I am
-* Intro (who I am, why you should come to tutorials, etc)
+  * What happens in tutorials and why you should come
-* Practice in logical reasoning: explaining solutions to simple logic puzzles.
+  * Asking the demographics of the class (what year level, what degree)
+* Recap on last week's lectures:
+  * Logical statements and connectives
   * Truth tables
-* Application: Interpreting English language in terms of mathematical logic (e.g. sentences with "if", "necessary", etc)
+  * Conditionals
+* Practice in interpreting English statements.
+* Assignment group discussion question.

 ## Week 3

-* Assignment 1 due on Friday, time for individual questions
+* Assignment 1 due on Friday, covers workbook chapters A and B
 * ???

 ## Week 4